 I have organized this course to encompass fourteen topics.
 I have not assigned dates to these, because I can never be certain that I will cover all of a topic on a particular date, or if/when I may have to be absent.
-Generally, I will cover one topic per week in the order listed.
-Schedule of Readings and Lecture Topics - 1.
-Introduction, course policies, and so forth. - 2.
-The Research Process and the Idea of "Science" Reading: Chapters 1 and 2 - 3.
-Designing a Research Project Reading: Chapter 4 - 4.
-Variables, Validity, Reliability Reading: Chapter 5 - 5.
-Experimentation Reading: Chapter 8 - 6.
-Ethnography and Other Approaches to Structured Observation Reading: Chapter 11 - 7.
-Even More Focussed Observation: Ethnomethodology and Conversation Analysis Reading: TBA - 8.
+I will cover each topic in the order listed.
+Schedule of Readings and Lecture Topics 1.
+Introduction, course policies, and so forth.
+2. The Research Process and the Idea of "Science" Reading: Chapters 1 and 2 3.
+Designing a Research Project Reading: Chapter 4 4.
+Variables, Validity, Reliability Reading: Chapter 5 5.
+Experimentation Reading: Chapter 8 6.
+Ethnography and Other Approaches to Structured Observation Reading: Chapter 11 7.
+Even More Focussed Observation: Ethnomethodology and Conversation Analysis Reading: TBA 8.
 Sampling Reading: Chapter 7 9.
 Survey Research Reading: Chapter 9 10.
-Scaling Reading: Chapter 6 - 11.
-Qualitative Interviewing, Focus Groups, and Issues Concerning Face-To-Face Interviewing Reading: Chapter 12 - 12.
+Scaling Reading: Chapter 6 11.
+Qualitative Interviewing, Focus Groups, and Issues Concerning Face-To-Face Interviewing Reading: Chapter 12 12.
 Content Analysis, Historical-Comparative Research and other Nonobtrusive Methods Reading: Chapter 10 13.
 Evaluation Research Reading: Chapter 13 14.
+Introducing Statistics Reading: Chapters 15 and 16 14.
 Triangulation: Combining Research Methods Reading: TBA 15.
 Ethics in Social Research Reading: Chapter 3